 - non manifold: Show examples from the downloaded models.
 Blender will be used to highlight the problem.
 Refer to Meshlab as a free tool for checking and sometimes fixing errors. - Glitched: Scale or rotation will fix it.
-Example is the Hexagonal Tile example.
+Example is the Hexagonal Tile model on the CD.
 Scale and rotation can often be fixed within the "Slicer".

-Some can be fixed easily,others cannot.
+Some can be fixed easily, others cannot.

-The "Slicers" are getting better at handling these errors but it pays to check the gcode they produce just in case.
+The "Slicers" are getting better at handling these errors but it pays to check the g-code they produce just in case.
 If it's full of "scribbles" it's a dud.